-Expeditions counts as a whole day, so when returning from one, skip to the sleep phase immediately.
+Expeditions count as a whole day, so when returning from one, skip to the sleep phase immediately.

-Settlements are places where the adventurers can rest for a few days, tend their wounds and restock before going back the another expedition.
-Different settlement sizes have different advantages and disadvantages, for example smaller settlements usually have less street violence, but are more exposed to external threats.
+Settlements are places where the adventurers can rest for a few days, tend their wounds and restock before going back to another expedition.
+Different settlement sizes have different advantages and disadvantages.
+For example, smaller settlements usually have less street violence, but are more exposed to external threats.

 The sizes are:

 - Small Camp: A small encampment with just a few people stationed.